 Sixty-five percent of votes opposed the separation, down from 69 percent last year, according to a tally announced at the company’s annual meeting in Dallas today.
 This was the 11th consecutive year in which the shareholder resolution failed.
 Rex Tillerson has served in both roles for the Irving, Texas-based company since January 2006.

 About 41 percent of the companies in the Standard & Poor’s 500 Index have separate chairmen and CEOs, according to Ram Trust Services, a Portland, Maine-based investment fund and lead sponsor of today’s resolution.
 Chesapeake Energy Corp.
-(CHK), the second-largest U.S. natural-gas producer after Exxon, announced May 1 that it will appoint an independent chairman and strip CEO Aubrey McClendon of the job after revelations that he personally borrowed money from the company’s financiers.
+(CHK:US), the second-largest U.S. natural-gas producer after Exxon, announced May 1 that it will appoint an independent chairman and strip CEO Aubrey McClendon of the job after revelations that he personally borrowed money from the company’s financiers.

 “A combined CEO-chair role potentially establishes an imperial CEO, lessening accountability,” Ram said in its written proposal.
 “Chairing and overseeing the board is a time- intensive responsibility, and a separate chair leaves the CEO free to manage the company and build effective business strategies.”